Zombie Research

 Wood, F. (2010), ‘Occult innovations in higher education: corporate magic and the mysteries of managerialism’, Prometheus, 28: 3, pp. 227-244.

-Also, check out this Open University bibliography, this special issue of Social Text, this special issue of symplokē, this issue of ephemera, as well as this one, this special issue of Social Anthropology, the more recent debate about academic capitalism in the same journal, the papers in this section of Feminist Review, the special section on academic labour in this volume of the International Journal of Communication, and any issue of edu-factory or Workplace.
+Also, check out this Open University bibliography, the unicasual bibliographythis special issue of Social Text, this special issue of symplokē, this themed issue of Cultural Studies Reviewthis issue of ephemera, as well as this one and this one, this special issue of Social Anthropology, the later debate about academic capitalism in the same journal, the papers in this section of Feminist Review, the special section on academic labour in this volume of the International Journal of Communication, the Collini book review symposium here, this issue of Topia, the thematic section in this edition of FQS, this special issue of Labour & Industry, this issue of Feminist Formations, this issue of Australian Universities’ Review, Joss Winn’s co-operative university bibliography, and any issue of edu-factory or Workplace.

+Last updated July 15, 2020.
 More coming soon, and let us know if you find something useful.
-We tag here.

 You might also check out this soon to be released collection, available for pre-order on Fordham UP’s website.
 Shameless plug, I know. http://www.fordhampress.com/detail.html?session=1ec69038d560f9767b447f40d189fd80&id=9780823234479